-NO. PRINCIPLES AND CRITERIA INDICATORS/GUIDANCE should be taken into account in project planning, whether or not such maps form part of government land use plans.
-In case of small areas located either in hydrologically sensitive landscapes or in HCV areas where conversion can jeopardise large areas or species, an independent assessment will be required.
-HCV areas can be very small.
-Once established, new developments should comply with Criterion 5.2.
-For National Interpretation: National Interpretation should refer to existing national definitions of HCVs (or where these do not exist refer to definitions in this document), or equivalent land-use/conservation plans or consider how growers and the audit team can identify High Conservation Values.
-This may involve collaboration with other bodies.
-7.4 Extensive planting on Indicators: steep terrain, and/or marginal and fragile soils, including peat, is avoided.
-7.4.1 Maps identifying marginal and fragile soils, including excessive gradients and peat soils, shall be available and used to identify areas to be avoided avoided.
-7.4.2 Where limited planting on fragile and marginal soils, including peat, is proposed, plans shall be developed and implemented to protect them without incurring adverse impacts.
+NO. PRINCIPLES AND CRITERIA INDICATORS/GUIDANCE 7.4 Extensive planting on steep terrain, and/or marginal and fragile soils, including peat, is avoided.
+Indicators: 7.4.1 Maps identifying marginal and fragile soils, including excessive gradients and peat soils, shall be available and used to identify areas to be avoided 7.4.2 Where limited planting on fragile and marginal soils, including peat, is proposed, plans shall be developed and implemented to protect them without incurring adverse impacts.
 Guidance: This activity should be integrated with the social and environmental impact assessment (SEIA) required by Criterion 7.1.
 Planting on extensive areas of peat soils and other fragile soils should be avoided (see Criterion 4.3).
 Adverse impacts may include hydrological risks or significantly increased risks (e.g. fire risk) in areas outside the plantation (see Criterion 5.5).
 For National Interpretation: National Interpretation will determine specific controls and thresholds, such as slope limits, listing soil types on which planting should be avoided (especially peat soils), the proportion of plantation area that can include marginal/fragile soils, and definitions of 'extensive', 'marginal', 'fragile', and 'excessive'.

-7.5 No new plantings are Indicators: established on local peoples' land where it can be demonstrated that there are legal, customary or user rights, without their free, prior and informed consent.
-This is dealt with through a documented system that enables these and other stakeholders to express their views 7.5.1 Evidence shall be available that affected local peoples understand they have the right to say 'no' to operations planned on their lands before and during initial discussions, during the stage of information gathering and associated consultations, during negotiations, and up until an agreement with the grower/miller is signed and ratified by these local peoples.
-Refer also to criteria 2.2, 2.3, 6.2, 6.4 and 7.6 for Indicators and Guidance on compliance.
+No new plantings are established on local peoples' land where it can be demonstrated that there are legal, customary or user rights, without their free, prior and informed consent.
+This is dealt with through a documented system that enables these and other stakeholders to express their views through their own representative institutions.

+7.5.1 Evidence shall be available that affected local peoples understand they have the right to say 'no' to operations planned on their lands before and during initial discussions, during the stage of information gathering and associated consultations, during negotiations, and up until an agreement with the grower/miller is signed and ratified by these local peoples.

+Refer also to criteria 2.2.
+2.3.
+6.2.
+6.4 and 7.6 for Indicators and Guidance on compliance.